Craigson/FundamentalsOfComputing/README.md

 As it turns out, 8bits of data (or a single byte) is a very convenient size for storing all kinds of different information information.
 For example, every character/letter/number that's found on your keyboard fits into a single byte.
 This is thanks to a system called ASCII.

 ##ASCII

-ASCII is an abbreviation for <i>American Standard Code for Information Interchange<i>.
+ASCII is an abbreviation for <i>American Standard Code for Information Interchange</i>.
 It's a character-encoding scheme used to represent text in a computer.
+Each ASCII character can be stored in a single byte.
+The image below shows the ASCII character table.
+Each character is represented by a decimal number, which is in turn stored in binary as a combination of 8 bits.
+For example, the lowercase 'a' is represented in decimal as 97.
+This would be stored in a single byte of memory as the binary number 1100001.

 ![Image of Yaktocat](http://www.asciichars.com/_site_media/ascii/ascii-chars-landscape.jpg)

+##MEMORY
+We're always hearing people refer to a computer's 'memory', but what exactly does that mean?
+At this point it's important to make the distinction between 'memory' and 'storage'.

 ##Variables

 A variable represents a value.
 To use a variable there are two steps:

 1. Declare - here you declare to the compiler that you are going to use the variable you have declared.
 A declaration contains 2 parts, a data type and a name.